Uberspace/lab/source/guide_shiori.rst

   [isabell@stardust shiori~]$ chmod u+x shiori-linux-amd64-stretch
   [isabell@stardust shiori]$

 Configuration
 =============

 Setup daemon
 -----------

-.. note:: To use a different port instead of 8080, you need to add ``-p <portnumber>`` to the command in your shiori.ini file
+.. note:: To use a different port instead of 8080, you need to add ``-p <portnumber>`` to the command in your ``shiori.ini`` file.
+Remember to adjust the port for the web backend as well.

 Create ``~/etc/services.d/shiori.ini`` with the following content.